Understanding Contracts: Asset vs. Stock Purchase

 With an asset purchase agreement, you are purchasing/selling all of the assets, including equipment, inventory, vehicles, goodwill, customer lists, etc. This requires the purchaser to form a new business entity, and then transfer all of the assets to that new entity.
 The selling entity can then dissolve and wrap up as the seller desires.

 An asset purchase agreement offers more flexibility between the buyer and seller as compared to the stock purchase, as you get to choose which assets you being purchased, and which liabilities are being assumed.
 This is especially important for unknown liabilities that may arise that the purchaser probably does not want to be responsible for.
-If you are doing a stock purchase, the purchaser needs to perform to perform a lot of diligence when insuring there are no hidden liabilities that they may be responsible for in the future, while with the asset purchase, the purchaser can specifically state which, if any, liabilities they are assuming.
+If you are doing a stock purchase, the purchaser needs to perform a lot of diligence when insuring there are no hidden liabilities that they may be responsible for in the future, while with the asset purchase, the purchaser can specifically state which, if any, liabilities they are assuming.

 A seller's contracts should be a big concern when deciding between an asset transfer or stock purchase